Planting love to grow a community

 How did they solve it?

 A local resident took a decision in 2015 to set up Love Howick.
-Matthew Hogarty founded the platform with a vision to create partnerships for key sectors in his community.
-It included Hogarty’s pillars of church, family, government, education, business, media and the arts.
+Matthew Hogarty founded the Love Howick platform with a vision to create partnerships for key sectors of need in his community.
+It was grounded in Hogarty’s pillars of church, family, government, education, business, media and the arts.

-Over the years, the projects have come to include what Hogarty calls the Dream Centre that offers skills training and support for the unemployed; a recycling programme; a clothing provision outlet; and an environmental upliftment and clean-up initiative called Renoverge.
+“‘Love Howick’ is not just a catchy slogan, but an inspiring mission to see our community transformed”, its Facebook page states.
+Over the years, the projects have been set up under what’s been called the Dream Centre.
+The centre offers skills training and support for the unemployed.
+There’s also a recycling programme; a clothing provision outlet; and an environmental upliftment and clean-up initiative called Renoverge.

-There have also been urban gardening projects, a grief and trauma counselling service and a positive news and media campaign to elevate successes rather than to dwell on the negatives.
+There have also been urban gardening projects, a grief and trauma counselling service and a positive news and media campaign to highlight successes rather than to dwell on the negatives.

 Love Howick has kept going through the years by building relationships across the community and through responding to the varied needs in the community.